 - Ron Zahavi, Chief Strategist for IoT Standards, Azure IoT, Microsoft.
-Mr. Zahavi is focused on IoT standards and consortia and also leads Microsoft’s Worldwide IoT Architecture Community.
-Mr. Zahavi has extensive experience in all aspects of technology management and solution delivery, 18 of those related to IoT solutions.
+Zahavi focuses on IoT standards and consortia and also leads Microsoft’s Worldwide IoT Architecture Community.
+He brings extensive experience in all aspects of technology management and solution delivery, 18 of those related to IoT solutions.
 Matt Vasey, Microsoft director, AI and IoT business development, will serve as the alternate to Mr. Zahavi.

 - Mung Chiang, John A. Edwardson Dean of the College of Engineering, Purdue University.
-Dr. Chiang was previously the Arthur LeGrand Doty Professor at Princeton University and founded the Princeton EDGE Lab in 2009.
-The Lab bridges the theory-practice gap in edge computing/networking research by spanning from proofs to prototypes.
+Previously the Arthur LeGrand Doty Professor at Princeton University, Chiang founded the Princeton EDGE Lab in 2009.
+The Lab bridges the theory-practice gap in edge computing/ networking research by spanning from proofs to prototypes.
 Dr. Chiang received the 2013 Alan T. Waterman Award for his contributions to networking R&D.

 “We are excited to take the first steps toward integrating the OpenFog Working Groups, Testbeds and Use Cases with those of the IIC,” said Matt Vasey, OpenFog chairman and president, and director, AI and IoT business development, Microsoft.
 “Our membership is highly motivated to contribute at every level to continue the advancement of fog technology in the Industrial Internet.”